 If weight loss has ever felt like an uphill battle, you’re not alone.
 Despite their efforts, many women struggle to lose weight through diet and exercise.
 While every woman is different and the reasons for their struggles may vary, many often face similar hurdles.

-Lynn Freda, CRNP of the Bryn Mawr Hospital Bariatric Program; Kristin Hock, RD, of the Main Line Health Fitness & Wellness Center at the Main Line Health Center in Concordville; and Deb Bosley, PT, ACP, of Bryn Mawr Rehab Hospital shared some thoughts regarding the behavioral and biological reasons why it’s often more difficult for women to lose weight.
+Lynn Freda, CRNP of the Bryn Mawr Hospital Bariatric Program; Kristin Hock, RD, of the Main Line Health Fitness & Wellness Center at the Main Line Health Concordville; and Deb Bosley, PT, ACP, of Bryn Mawr Rehab Hospital shared some thoughts regarding the behavioral and biological reasons why it’s often more difficult for women to lose weight.

 - Muscle mass, metabolism, gut hormones and psychological changes are among the differences between men and women that can be the difference between weight loss and weight gain